yuja/jj/docs/config.md

 ### Execution order of tools

 If two or more tools affect the same file, they are executed in the ascending lexicographical order of their configured names.
+Any tool, but the first one to be executed, get as input the content of the file produced by the previous tool.
 This will remain as a tie breaker if other ordering mechanisms are introduced in the future.

 If you use numbers in tool names to control execution order, remember to include enough leading zeros so that, for example, `09` sorts before `10`.

 Suppose you want to keep only the 10 smallest numbers in a text file that contains one number on each line.
 This can be accomplished with `sort` and